PTSD & Trauma Therapy in NYC

 PTSD is a serious condition that can totally upend your life.
 Learn about symptoms and more about how therapy for trauma and PTSD can help give you your life back.

 After a traumatic event, it is certainly normal to feel scared, alone, or that things will never be the same.
-If these feelings persist for longer than a month, it is possible you have post-traumatic stress disorder (PTSD).
+However, if these feelings persist for longer than a month, you may be experiencing post-traumatic stress disorder (PTSD).
 Traumatic events include experiences like motor vehicle accidents, being the victim of a crime, physical or sexual abuse, combat experiences, unwanted sexual contact, and many others.
+These symptoms may appear soon after the trauma or may not surface until months—or even years—later.
+Regardless of when they emerge, relief and recovery are possible.

-PTSD is more common than you might think; it affects 10% of women and 4% of men at some point in their lives.
+PTSD is more common than you might think; it affects 8% of women and 4% of men at some point in their lives.
+(The difference in PTSD rates reflects women’s greater exposure to traumas such as sexual and domestic violence, compared to men.)

 Intrusions